Little Rissington UFO incident

 The Little Rissington UFO incident was an encounter in October 1952 between a Gloster Meteor and three unidentified saucer-shaped objects over Gloucestershire.

 Position

 RAF Little Rissington is a base to the west of the A424 in eastern Gloucestershire, east of Little Rissington in Cotswold District.
 From the 1940s, the base was the home of the Central Flying School.
 The eastern edge of the airfield meets the Oxfordshire boundary with Gloucestershire.
 The airfield is the point where the Gloucestershire boundary crosses the A424.

+Background

+Michael John Eldon Swiney OBE (19 August 1926 - 30 September 2016) was the son of Major-General Sir Neville Swiney (10 June 1897 - 21 May 1970), and was known as Mick.
+He attended Cheltenham College, and later moved to Brancaster in Norfolk in the late 1970s.
+Flying Officer Swiney married Janet, the daughter of screenwriter Ian Dalrymple, at St Lawrence's church at Bourton-on-the-Water, on Saturday 7 August 1948.
+Both Janet and Michael were from Bourton-on-the-Water; his parents lived at 'Springfield'.
+His brother, Colonel David Alexander Swiney, served in the Royal Artillery from 1944 in the Second World War, later living in Bourton-on-the-Water, and married Hazel Anne Elizabeth Joynes of Frinton-on-Sea, daughter of Colonel Joynes, in October 1950.

+He was awarded the OBE in the 1968 Birthday Honours.
+From 1965 he was a Wing Commander at Coltishall, where he was chief instructor on the English Electric Lightning until 1969.
+He was station commander of RAF Leuchars from 28 January 1972 until 12 October 1973.
+Janet died in 2011.

 Encounter

 On 21 October 1952 in the afternoon, Flt Lt (later Air Commodore) Michael Swiney and Lieutenant David Crofts, a Royal Navy pilot, took off from RAF Little Rissington in a Gloster Meteor VII (T.7), powered by two Rolls-Royce Derwent engines, on a training flight.
 At 12,000ft, they came through a layer of cloud to witness three white saucer-shaped objects, which they reported to be at 35,000ft.
 Initially the pilots had believed the saucer-shaped objects to be three parachutes.
 The pilots noted that the shape of the saucer shape was 'perfectly circular', and their Meteor aircraft climbed to 35,000ft.

 Flt Lt Swiney reported the sighting of the three saucer objects to his Ground Control at RAF Sopley, and abruptly cancelled the training flight.
 Lt Crofts asked whether to pursue the three objects, but Flt Lt Swiney declined.
 The three objects crossed over the Meteor's path, from left to right (starboard).
 The objects remained on their starboard side.
 In a fraction of a second, the objects disappeared.